Skip to main content

 YES.
 This is a very typical non-deterministic error.

 When a new workflow code change is deployed, Cadence will find if it is compatible with Cadence history.
-Changes to workflow definition will fail the replay process of Cadence as it finds the new workflow definition imcompatible with previous historical events.
+Changes to workflow definition will fail the replay process of Cadence as it finds the new workflow definition incompatible with previous historical events.

 Here is a list of common workflow definition changes.